 Counters on either side of the force plate box show how many valid strikes have been detected for each foot during the current session.

-To use auto-detection of foot strikes:
+To auto-detect foot strikes:

 - Before you begin, ensure that you have: